hellohaptik/docs_haptik/docs/whatsapp/setup-wa.md

 Haptik can now create your WhatsApp Business Account using your **Legal Business Name** and **Facebook Business Manager ID**.

-### Step 5: Business needs to Approve request for Haptik
+### Step 5: Business needs to approve request for Haptik

 Once the WhatsApp account is created, you will have to accept the **Invitation from Jio Haptik** to send messages on your behalf on the business.
 Please follow the steps to approve the request: